ammarhakim/gkyl-doc/source/quickstart.rst

-followed by a flag to indicate that the species should be evolved in time (i.e. the particles are not static), followed finally by a specification of which diagnostic moments should be calculated, namely ``G0.Moment.M0``, ``G0.Moment.M1``, and ``G0.Moment.M2``, correpsonding to the zeroth, first, and second moments of the species distribution function:
+followed by a flag to indicate that the species should be evolved in time (i.e. the particles are not static), followed finally by a specification of which diagnostic moments should be calculated, namely ``G0.Moment.M0``, ``G0.Moment.M1``, and ``G0.Moment.M2``, corresponding to the zeroth, first, and second moments of the species distribution function:

 .. math::